Legal duty to accommodate

 In general:

-- Undue hardship – Some Human Rights Codes share the length an employer must go in considering accommodations, is to the point of undue hardship.
+• Undue hardship – Some Human Rights Codes share that the length an employer must go in considering accommodations, is to the point of undue hardship.
 This means that some hardship on the part of the employer is considered acceptable.
 Under the Canadian Human Rights Act, an employer can claim undue hardship when adjustments would cost too much, or create risks to health or safety.
 There must be evidence to support undue hardship.

 See Discrimination prevention and inclusivity for situations where there’s no known intention to harm, but the actions of an employer were perceived by the employees as discriminatory.
 Alternative strategies are also offered.